-Why Gaston Remains the Most Terrifying Disney Villain of All
+Why Gaston Is the Scariest Disney Villain of All

 The spotlight is back on Beauty and the Beast's favorite bro today, as a video surfaced of a Disney World Gaston schooling a tourist in a push-up contest.
 And while I applaud him for flexing his spare biceps, let's never forget that in the extensive collective of Disney villains, it is Gaston alone who's most terrifying in real life.
 In fact, Gaston is the very essence of sexism and unwarranted male aggression; it's so obvious, even a child can call him out on it.

 Now, that isn't to say that other Disney villains don't have their own sexist undertones.
 Jafar pulls a Jabba the Hutt and shackles up Jasmine in some scarlet slave girl attire.
 Claude Frollo (of Hunchback of Notre Dame fame) has some complicated pent up lust for Esmerelda that's waaaay too frightening for a children's flick.
 But there's something about the boorish and aggressive Gaston, revered in the poor provincial town, that strikes fear into my heart.
 I guess it's because Gaston, void of magic power or political influence, is just your everyday alpha-male trying to mansplain to you when you're just trying to live your life.
 I can't speak for everyone, but very rarely has my evil lion uncle ever thrown me off a cliff.
 Let's prioritize.